patbl/Skillshare.im/app/views/pages/faq.html.md

 #### What can I share?

 There are two questions you should ask yourself when deciding whether to share something:

 * Will others find it valuable?
 * Is it legal?

-Because the site (so far) has only a basic ability to categorize offers, anything you post will compete for attention with other offers.
-Please post only things that others are likely to benefit from.
-Other than that, offer whatever you want!
+If your answers were "yes" and "no," respectively, go ahead!
+If they weren't, try to come up with something else.

+#### How much does it cost?

+Nothing!
+Everything is free.

-#### Whom's the site for?
+#### Who is the site for?

 The site is aimed at
 [effective altruists](http://80000hours.org/what-is-an-effective-altruist)—people
 who want to help others in the most effective ways possible.
-Everybody—altruists unconcerned with effectiveness, non-altruists, and even purely selfish people—may post offers, though we ask that they not avail themselves of other people's offers.

 #### How can I help?